GitchalWoo/goldpricespln/README.md

 ## 🚨 Known Limitations

 - **Historical Data:** NBP API only has gold prices from 2013-01-02 onwards
-  - Years 2000-2012 in current visualization are estimated/placeholder data
+  - Years before 2013 are not available from the official NBP source
-  - Consider replacing with alternative historical sources for pre-2013 data
+  - Warsaw M² and VW Golf data also starts from 2013 for consistency
 - **Update Frequency:** NBP updates prices on business days only (M-F)
   - Weekend/holiday data uses last available price
 - **Monthly Granularity:** Optional - default format is yearly for backward compatibility